howerj/cdb/readme.md

 # RETURN VALUE

 cdb returns zero on success/key found, and a non zero value on failure.
-Two is returned if a key is not found.
+Two is returned if a key is not found, any other value indicates are more serious failure.

 # LIMITATIONS